cammdu/crystal-toolbox/pre_processing/h5_to_cbf.md

 - w is the wavelength
 - omega is the changing angle frame to frame
 - o is the output flag

+Now you have a folder containing all of your data with the correct metadata and file format.